The aim of the Summer School is to give a graduate-level introduction to

 - CMUT transducers

-- Use of contrast agents
+- Use of contrast agents for super resolution imaging

 - Data acquisition with Verasonics scanners and data processing